Buffers#

 reinterpret(sycl::range<ReinterpretDim> reinterpretRange) const;

-Creates and returns a reinterpreted sycl::buffer
+Creates and returns a reinterpreted sycl::buffer with the

-type specified by ReinterpretT
+type specified by ReinterpretT, dimensions specified by

-and range specified by reinterpretRange
+ReinterpretDim and range specified by reinterpretRange.

 The buffer object being reinterpreted can be a SYCL sub-buffer

-that was created from a sycl::buffer
+that was created from a sycl::buffer.

 Reinterpreting a sub-buffer provides a reinterpreted view of the